kalpanabaheti/A-Little-About-My-Day-To-Day/Searches/README.md

-SEARCHES
+**SEARCHES**

-There are five baseline searches covered in this section, followed by a description of current research.
+There are five baseline searches covered in this section, followed by a description of the direction of my current research work.

 1. Uniform Cost Search and Breadth-First Search -